 Eleanor Boyle.
 Associate Professor in in the Department of Sports Science and Clinical Biomechanics, SDU

-Course fee: The course is free of charge for PhD students enrolled at the Faculty of Health Sciences at SDU and PhD students enrolled in other Universities that have joined the "Open market agreement".
+Course fee: The course is free of charge for PhD students enrolled at the Faculty of Health Sciences at SDU.
+For PhD students enrolled in other Universities that have joined the "Open market agreement" the course fee is DKK 720,-.

 Credits: 2,2 ECTS.